ArthurChiao/arthurchiao.github.io/_posts/2017-01-01-ovs-deep-dive-3.md

 <p align="center">Fig.1.
 OVS Architecture (image source NSRC[1])</p>

 ## Datapath
-Datapath is the kernel module of ovs, as seen in the above picture.
+Datapath is the kernel module of ovs, as seen in the above picture, and it is kept as small as possible.
 Apart from the datapath, other components are implemented in userspace, and have little dependences with systems.
 In that sense, porting ovs to another OS or platform is perfectly simple (in concept): just porting or